Schwarzian quantum corrections to shear correlators of the near-extremal Reissner-Nordstr\"om-AdS black hole: Introduction and summary of results

-The merit of such bounds cannot be understated.
+The apparent simplicity of this result, and its universality in two-derivative Einstein gravity theories coupled to matter \cite{Kovtun:2003wp,Cremonini:2011iq}, motivated \cite{Kovtun:2004de,Son:2007vk} to conjecture the bound The merit of such bounds cannot be understated.
 For any quantity which cannot be computed systematically given any microscopic theory, the ability to constrain low-energy observables through ideally tight bounds is tremendously useful in order to explore the parameter space of the corresponding low-energy effective field theory, see \cite{Hartnoll:2014lpa,Grozdanov:2020koi,Heller:2022ejw,Heller:2023jtd,Chowdhury:2025dlx,Chowdhury:2025qyc,Chowdhury:2025tzq} for other such examples.
 The bound \eqref{KSSbound} restricts the parameter space allowed by the second law.

 In fact, the relation \eqref{etas} and the bound \eqref{KSSbound} are very special to translation- and rotation-invariant states in two-derivative Einstein holographic theories.
 Including higher-derivative gravity terms spoil both \eqref{etas} and \eqref{KSSbound}, see \cite{Cremonini:2011iq} for a review, and similarly when breaking rotation or translation symmetries \cite{Rebhan:2011vd,Davison:2014lua,Jain:2014vka,Hartnoll:2016tri,Alberte:2016xja}.
 It is more plausible that diffusivities instead of transport coefficients obey a fundamental bound \cite{Hartnoll:2014lpa}.
-As we explain below, in this work, we will exhibit yet another mechanism by which \eqref{etas} and \eqref{KSSbound} fail to hold, namely gravitational quantum fluctuations from the near-extremal AdS$_2\times \mathbb{R}^2$ region of spacetime.
+In this work, we investigate the impact of gravitational quantum fluctuations from the near-extremal AdS$_2\times \mathbb{R}^2$ region of spacetime on \eqref{etas} and \eqref{KSSbound}.
+We will find that while \eqref{etas} no longer holds, \eqref{KSSbound} still does.

-Another essential aspect is the discovery that the low-energy excitations of asymptotically anti de Sitter (AdS) black holes are simply those of hydrodynamics \cite{Policastro:2002se,Policastro:2002tn,Herzog:2002fn,Kovtun:2005ev,Bhattacharyya:2007vjd,Banerjee:2008th,Erdmenger:2008rm}.
-This is an enormous simplification of the gravitational theory, as it amounts to the statement that the complicated gravitational dynamics is those of a (charged) fluid